Numerical Methods for Civil Engineering ( Free PDF )

 • Complete Galperin’s method

-• GFEM for elliptic problems in 1D and 2D
+• GFEM is used for elliptic problems in both 1D and 2D.

 • Elliptic problems: theory and infinitesimal problems